Charged With Assault & Battery in Colorado? We Can Help!

 Assault and battery are two terms that are typically used together and often used interchangeably.
 As a result, there can be a great deal of confusion and most people do not realize that they are actually two separate offenses.
 If you have been charged with assault, battery, or both, you should contact a trusted criminal defense lawyer as soon as possible to protect your rights.

-Understand the Principal Difference Between Assault and Battery in Colorado
+Understand the Principal Difference Between Assault and Battery Crimes in Colorado

 The primary difference between assault and battery is that assault requires causing physical injury to another person, either intentionally or recklessly.
 You can be charged with battery without causing any injury or even having any physical contact with the other person.